 Lighttpd Setup

-The first thing to do is to check that your lighttpd does support SSL.
+The first thing to do is check that your lighttpd supports SSL.
 This should be the case for most distros.
 Look for the (ssl) after the version string.

 $ lighttpd -v